The Irving S. Gilmore Music Library

 - Recordings Collection - ask at Circulation Desk.

-- Quick lookup workstation - inside library entrance
+- Quick lookup workstation - first floor

 - Public workstations - first floor and in the basement

 - Public scanners - next to Circulation Desk

 - Reference Offices - first floor (behind the circulation desk)